CornilPatidar/Dirt-Bike-Game-HTML5/readme.md

-## Dirt Bike Game — HTML5 Canvas 🏍️
+## 🏍️Dirt Bike Game — HTML5 Canvas

 Tiny browser game made while I’m learning game dev and physics.
 It’s simple, a bit glitchy on purpose, and all about practice and iteration.